apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Prashant Sharma -- Improvements and bug fixes in Core
  * Punya Biswal -- Improvements in SQL; bug fixes in Core
  * Punyashloka Biswal -- Build fixes in Core
- * Qian Huang -- New features and improvement in sparkr
+ * Qian Huang -- New features and improvement in SparkR
  * Qiping Li -- Bug fixes in Core
  * Rajendra Gokhale (rvgcentos) -- Improvements in Core
  * Rakesh Chalasani -- Improvement in SQL
  * Ram Sriharsha -- Improvements in Core, MLlib, and PySpark; new features in MLlib; documentation in Core and MLlib
- * Rekha Joshi -- Improvements in sparkr
+ * Rekha Joshi -- Improvements in SparkR
  * Rene Treffer -- Improvements in SQL
  * Rex Xiong -- Improvements in Core
  * Reynold Xin -- Improvements in Project Infra, Core, tests, PySpark, and SQL; documentation in Core; bug fixes in Core and MLlib; improvement in Project Infra, Core, GraphX, and SQL
  * Reza Zadeh -- Improvements in MLlib
+ * Ryan Hafen -- New features in SparkR
  * Ryan Williams -- Improvements in Core
  * Saisai Shao -- Test in Streaming and tests; improvements in Core, PySpark, YARN, and Streaming; new features in Web UI; bug fixes in Web UI and YARN; improvement in Streaming
  * Saleem Ansari -- Documentation in Core and MLlib